Green Beans, Runner Beans…. what is the difference? What’s the best way to cook them?

 Exotic and different method for how to cure runner beans (with thanks to Stephen Harris)

 These are a bit curious – the cordial is very sweet, but it does bring out the flavour.
 On their own, I think they are a bit much, but added to a green salad they would add a an unexpected crunchy texture, and fresh taste.
 The idea comes from Stephen Harris’s book, The Sportsman.
+Rather than making your own lime syrup as I describe below, you can simply use Rose’s lime cordial.
+This recipe would serve two or three people together with something else.

 - Make some lime syrup by heating 200 ml (just under a cup) water with 200 g (approximately a cup) of caster sugar, and the zest of two limes.
 I also add in a sprig of rosemary.
 You need less than a quarter of this – use the rest to make a few gimlets.